 Holding a political office is not always needed to make a difference to policies and issues.
 Many changes have been made in the world thanks to the results of grassroots activism.
 From civil rights activism to the campaigns for nuclear disarmament, grassroots activism will always be a way for the public to make a difference to the world in which we live.

 Becoming involved in civil rights activism means taking an active part in fighting the abuse of civil rights.
 The civil rights movement has a long and distinguished history, and today, civil rights activism is still very much alive.

-As a civil society actors we work in the 3 areas of welfare, development and advocacy related to the overall public health deliveries with focus on the oral health amongst the less privileged people of rural Nepal.
-We collaborate with the host communities to lay out a demand driven self sustained public oral health projects in Nepal.
-Out works can be broadly categorised into :
+As civil society actors we work in the 3 areas of welfare, development and advocacy related to the overall public health deliveries with focus on the oral health amongst the less privileged people of rural Nepal.
+We collaborate with the host communities to lay out a demand driven self-sustained public oral health projects in Nepal.
+Out works can be broadly categorized into:

 - Mutual aid or self-help

 - Philanthropy or service to others

 The key features and principles underlying the archetypal works that we do as grassroots level activists working in the field of oral health care is as:

 - A humanistic orientation – seeing development in human centered terms, a belief in the power of consciousness, and cultivation of the will as a necessary requirement for true social change.
 A recognition that social development involves the facilitation of inherent forces of life, not simply the implementation of material projects.

 - A systems approach – seeing people, and the forms and institutions they create as all integrally connected, in relationship with one another, and thus affecting each other, so that relationship becomes the central element which characterizes the system.